0neDawn/NLIE-UNet/README.md

 # NLIE-UNet
 ## The code is coming soon……
-NLIE-UNet: A Dynamic Neighbourhood Layer Interwoven Enhanced UNet for Medical Image Segmentation
+Paper：NLIE-UNet: A Dynamic Neighbourhood Layer Interwoven Enhanced UNet for Medical Image Segmentation